One-dimensional Chern-Simons theory and the $\hat{A}$ genus: BV quantization and renormalization group flow

 The physical meaning of the above limit is that in the classical limit ($L \to 0$) of our quantum theory (determined by $\{I[L]\}$), the fields become fully local and hence interact at points.

 Even after the analytic issues are overcome, there is an algebraic aspect to address: we need our theory to satisfy the quantum master equation (QME), which, speaking casually, insures that our theory leads to a well-defined ``measure" on the space of fields.
 (For an overview of the QME and its meaning, we again direct the reader to \cite{Cos1}.)
 There is a cochain complex, determined just by the classical theory, that encodes all the algebraic aspects of BV quantization; we call it the {\em obstruction-deformation complex} for the classical theory.
+In particular, the obstruction-deformation complex of a theory $\sT$ describes the formal neighborhood of $\sT$ inside the space of classical BV theories with the same underlying free BV theory.
+It is a nontrivial result of \cite{Cos1} that the obstructions to solving the QME are cocycles in this complex.